Estate Planning and Tax Services

 Our North Vancouver Accountants Make Planning Easier

 - First off, ensure that you have a will.
-We can assist with finding a lawyer who is a good fit for you and your family.
-Your will may need to be updated based on any planning decisions made throughout the process.
+We can assist with finding an experienced lawyer who is a good fit for you and your family.
 We will work with your lawyer to ensure that your will includes the items that are necessary to ensure a smooth transition of assets to the next generation.
-We also work to minimize any inheritance taxes and death taxes.
+We work to minimize any inheritance taxes and death taxes.
 We also consider what not to include in the will in order to reduce probate fees to the government.
 This is where a trust may be necessary

 - Assessment of your goals – we will examine your personal estate goals and determine the optimal structure based on your personal circumstances

 We can assist you and your family with the tax filings required when someone passes away.
 This is a fairly complex area of taxation, and there are many different types of returns that may need to be filed.
 Here is a short list of what may be required:

 - Date of death or Final tax return – This return must be filed for anyone who is deceased in the year.
 Similar to the regular T1 personal income tax return that is required to be filed annually by all individuals in Canada.
 The difference with the final tax return is that all assets of the deceased are considered to be sold at fair market value at the time of death.
 There are several tax deferral and reductions strategies that can be implemented if proper planning is conducted ahead of time.
 We can assist with even the most complex final tax returns.

 - Rights and Things return – this is a special return that may need to be filed in addition to the final tax return

 - Estate Trust Return – If income producing assets are held by the estate for a period after death, an estate return is typically required.
 Again there are many planning opportunities here so please discuss with one of our team members.

 There are some special estate planning points relating to small businesses that need to be considered.